 o using short-term trials to ‘road test’ suggested changes to flight paths or operating procedures

-o focusing on resolving noise complaints
+o focusing on addressing noise complaints

 o improving availability of information about aircraft noise and its impacts, including use of short-term noise monitoring sites.

 A major change in our approach is we are now looking for, finding, and where feasible, implementing change.
 Airservices seeks active consideration of, and consultation about, ideas to improve noise outcomes.
 Seeking input from community forums (for example, Community Aviation Consultation Groups) is a very important part of this process.

 We have established a process for change which allows for earlier identification of the feasibility to make changes.
 If a proposal is considered likely to result in an improved noise outcome, it will enter a thorough assessment process to determine its impact on safety, efficiency and the environment.
 Airservices provides the relevant community forum with regular updates throughout this process.

 While there is a focus on exploring noise improvement opportunities, making or implementing change is difficult.
 We are committed to making noise improvements if they are operationally feasible and uphold safety as our number one priority.